CANDYlaboratory/candylab.github.io/_pages/about.md

 🦒🦒 Shirley will join the lab as a lab manager/research assistant this summer!
 She is finishing her undergraduate degree at UCSD.

 🦒🦒 Zihad will join the lab as a research assistant this summer!
-He is undergraduate student at Northeastern University, majoring in bioengineering and biochemistry.  <br>
+He is an undergraduate student at Northeastern University, majoring in bioengineering and biochemistry.  <br>

 <strong>April 2023</strong><br>